Ceramic formers production/manufacturing process consists of the following 10 steps.

 10. Packing

-Good ceramic formers pieces will be packed securely and transferred to warehouses for dispatch to customers.
+The ceramic formers pieces will be packed securely and transferred to warehouses for dispatch to customers.

 Lab & Modelling:

-Other than the above said departments these two departments play a vital role in the production.
+Other than the above-said departments, these two departments play a vital role in the production.

 Modelling: This department helps to create a new model/mother mould and trial run in production and then make a case/block mould for the moulding department.